-Disability services may be available to UMBC students who need assistance accessing their courses due to a temporary physical or medical condition.
-Temporary medical conditions may include injuries such as a broken hand, knee surgery recovery, injured limbs, and impairments following medical treatments, or short-term illnesses such as a hospitalization for pneumonia.
+Disability services may be available to UMBC students who need assistance accessing their courses due to a temporary injury or medical condition.
+Temporary medical conditions may include injuries such as a broken hand, knee surgery recovery, injured limbs, impairments following medical treatments, or short-term illnesses such as a hospitalization for pneumonia.
 These temporary conditions may significantly impact major life activities and functions and thus, could require academic accommodations during a semester.

 Temporary medical conditions and injuries are not disabilities as described under the ADA, but these conditions may make a student eligible for similar accommodations for the duration of time in which the student is impacted.
 These accommodations will be approved on a temporary, non-renewable basis.
 These conditions could become a permanent disability if they do not resolve or are exacerbated, and additional follow-up discussion and updated supporting medical documentation may be required to determine appropriate accommodations at that time.

 - A student requesting accommodations due to a temporary condition or medical injury will need to register with the Office of Student Disability Services (SDS) by submitting the online Student Disability Services Registration Form that is required for all SDS registration and accommodation requests.
 This is done using the SDS Accommodate student portal that you log into using your MyUMBC credentials.